FIXTradingCommunity/fix-simple-binary-encoding/v1-0-RC4/doc/05SchemaExtensionMechanism.md

 ### Since version

-When a new field, group or message is added to a message schema, the extension may be documented by adding a sinceVersion attribute to the element.
+When a new field, enumeration value, group or message is added to a message schema, the extension may be documented by adding a sinceVersion attribute to the element.
 The sinceVersion attribute tells in which schema version the element was added.
 This attribute remains the same for that element for